fsr/ese-website-jekyll/sources/_en-news/current.md

 ---
-date: 2017-09-30
+date: 2017-10-03
-title: ESE starts soon.
+title: Enrollment
 ---

-ESE starts soon.
-See you on Monday at the breakfast :blush:
+Don't forget: On Wednesday is enrollment :blush: